cbsd/modules-puppet/modules/public/firewall/README.md

 Firewall rules may be inverted by prefixing the value of a parameter by "! ".
 If the value is an array, then every item in the array must be prefixed as iptables does not understand inverting a single value.

-Parameters that understand inversion are: connmark, ctstate, destination, dport, dst\_range, dst\_type, iniface, outiface, port, proto, source, sport, src\_range, src\_type, and state.
+Parameters that understand inversion are: connmark, ctstate, destination, dport, dst\_range, dst\_type, iniface, outiface, port, proto, source, sport, src\_range and src\_type.

 Examples: